-Planting by September 15 will give your plants a better shot that their roots establish enough to withstand the winter.
-While you can plant after September 15, you’ll need to take extra care by applying 3” minimum of mulch (taking care not to smother the plant row to allow for light an rejuvenation in the spring) and frequently checking for frost heaving.
-Frost heaving happens when the ground freezes and thaws, causing the plug to come out of the ground and exposing the plants roots to cold and drying conditions.
+Planting by September 15 will give your plants a better shot for their roots to establish enough to withstand the winter.
+While you can plant after September 15, you’ll need to take extra care by applying a 3” minimum of mulch (taking care not to smother the plant row to allow for light and rejuvenation in the spring) and frequently checking for frost heaving.
+Frost heaving happens when the ground freezes and thaws, causing the plug to come out of the ground and exposing the plant’s roots to cold and dry conditions.
 If this occurs, tamp the plant back into the ground.

 Cost-wise, which is better – a native prairie or a bluegrass lawn?

 The up-front costs of establishing a native prairie are very similar to those of a typical lawn grass seeding.
 While prairie plantings take longer to establish than grass, they require less ongoing maintenance, no regular mowing, and no fertilizer or pesticides.
 Over the long run, a native prairie is more cost-effective than a bluegrass lawn because you will not have the costs associated with maintenance, chemicals, fertilizer, water systems, lawn equipment, fuel – and your time.
 An added bonus – some communities offer a tax break for native plantings on your property.

 Can I mix natives with non-natives?